 The good news is, though, that the concentrations available for this degree path are as vast as employment opportunities.
 Therefore, while the cost of the program could be a significant factor in your decision, keep in mind what your career goals are.
 It is likely that there is a very specific specialization available for whatever it is you desire to do, including extremely unique and targeted ones like Parent-Infant Mental Health or Media and Branding Psychology.

 In this ranking, we explore the most affordable online doctorate degrees in psychology for 2019.
-Note that these programs are listed in order of tuition costs only, with #11 being the highest tuition on the list, and #1 being the cheapest tuition for an online PhD in Psychology.
+Because of the current limited availability of online doctorate programs in psychology, these programs are listed in order of tuition costs only, with #11 being the highest tuition on the list, and #1 being the cheapest tuition for an online PhD in Psychology.

 #11 Keiser University